 Figure 1a tells that around 40% of Korean manufacturing subsidiaries abroad in the sample can be classified as pure horizontal FDI firms selling none of their total sales to related parties, while around 30% of them can be classified as pure vertical FDI firms selling 100% of total sales related parties.
+Most interestingly, using the detailed geographical information of unrelated arm's length buyers, we simply grouped them together here because there are not many export-platform FDI firms as indicated in Table 1 by median firms' low share of sales to unaffiliated parties in third countries.

-Most interestingly, the remaining 30% of Korean subsidiaries abroad in the sample belongs to neither group, selling to both unrelated and related parties at the same time.
+the remaining 30% of Korean subsidiaries abroad in the sample belongs to neither group, selling to both unrelated and related parties at the same time.